sshepar2/vasp/README.md

 Can be easily implemented into an automated workflow.

+An examlpe script is in vasp/examples/. run DMABN_transform.sh which uses POSCAR in the same directory which calls transform.py multiple times.

 ### molecule_analyzer.m

 Very specific Matlab script which uses the XDATCAR file to initially groups atoms into molecules and monitor breaking among other properties throughout an ab initio molecular dynamics calculation.

+Read through the script as it requires user input in various places.

 ### select.py